stonepros/stone/doc/stonefs/mds-states.rst

-The Metadata Server (MDS) goes through several states during normal operation in CephFS.
+The Metadata Server (MDS) goes through several states during normal operation in StoneFS.
 For example, some states indicate that the MDS is recovering from a failover by a previous instance of the MDS.
 Here we'll document all of these states and include a state diagram to visualize the transitions.